near/nearcore/nightly/README.md

 New tests can be created either as a Rust test or a pytest.

-If a Rust test is long-running (or otherwise requires a lot of resources) and intended to be run as a nightly test on NayDuck it should be marked with a `#[cfg(feature = "expensive_tests")]` directive (either on the test function or module containing it).
+If a Rust test is long-running (or otherwise requires a lot of resources) and intended to be run as a nightly test on NayDuck it's name should be marked prefixed with `ultra_slow_test`.
 With that, the tests will not be part of a `cargo test` run performed on every commit, but NayDuck will be able to execute them.
 Apart from that, expensive Rust tests work exactly the same as any other Rust tests.

 pytests are defined as scripts in the `pytest/tests` directory.
 As previously mentioned, even though the directory is called pytest, when